clearcare/cc_dynamodb3/README.md

 The headline is an example call.
 Redis caching is optional, but may greatly speed up your server performance.

-Redis caching is used to avoid parsing the YAML file every time `set_config()` is called.
+Redis caching is used to avoid parsing the config file every time `set_config()` is called.

 ## Usage